 The terms representing the energy used in a temporary compression of the cushion and the pile represented respectively by $0.5P_uc_c$ and $0.5P_uc_p$ are taken as static in the derivation.
-As the actions are actually dynamic, the energy loss in the temporary compressions is under-estimated.
-In addition, a constant value of c_c in the range of 4 mm to 6 mm is often assumed in actual trade practice, regardless of the variation of other parameters, which again induces further errors.
-A new practice has arisen, which utilizes a video camera to measure the actual value of c_c .
+As the actions are actually dynamic, the energy loss is under-estimated in the temporary compressions.
+In addition, a constant value of $c_c$ in the range of 4 mm to 6 mm is often assumed in actual trade practice, regardless of the variation of other parameters, which again induces further errors.
+A current practice utilizes a video camera to measure the actual value of $c_c$ .